-It has been shared by travelers all over the world for years.
+It has been shared by travelers all over the world for many years.
 I often come across this quote and it wasn’t until about the thousandth time seeing it that I realized: some of us are lost.
-Some who travel, or wander, are indeed, lost.
+Some who travel, or wander, are indeed, feeling lost.
 And that’s just fine.

 I had absolutely no clue what I wanted to do.
 I had no job.
 No job prospects.
 No boyfriend.
 And no idea where my life was going.
 I had friends landing their dream jobs.
-I had friends getting engaged and married.
-I had friends moving to new cities.
+I knew people getting engaged and married.
+A lot of my friends were moving to new cities.
 And I seemed to be standing still with no idea which way to go.
 I was lost.
 Nothing, besides my family, was holding me back (which sounds cool, but is actually terrifying).
 So I chose to move abroad to teach English and it has been, without a doubt, the best decision I have ever made.

 The not knowing.
 The possibility of failing.
 All of it.
 I think we put so much pressure on ourselves to make a plan, that we sometimes forget that a perfect plan has already been made.
 Your plan, my plan, was all written long ago.
 Probably before you or me even existed.
 He had a plan for us.
 He still does, and He always will.
 So stop worrying about being lost.
 Stop worrying about your next destination.
 Stop worrying about your next job or your next relationship or your next promotion.
 Because those things have already been written by the Lord, Jesus Christ.

 This post isn’t intended to imply that traveling is going to magically solve all of your problems or give you all of the answers you have been looking for (because, spoiler alert: it won’t).
 It’s not intended to encourage you to sit back and wait for God’s plan to just happen to you (because, spoiler alert: that doesn’t work either).
 What I’m trying to say is that, if you are lost, it’s okay.
 If you don’t know what you want to do yet, it’s okay.
 If you’re 23 years single, it’s okay (maybe that one is just meant to make me feel better, idk though).
-Some of us have it all figured out, and some of us are a little lost.
+Some of us have it all figured out, and some of us are feeling lost.
 If you are in the latter category, I’m here to tell you that you’ll get there.
 Actually, we’ll get there.